kammitama5/kammitama5.github.io/_posts/2021-03-06-Saturday-March-6th.md

 ## Prioritizing those most affected
 - I've left groups (I call it cleaning house) that I've felt I would have liked to be a part of first because they had good intentions, but I kept seeing the same people being held up, while others weren't given the opportunity or chance to also be given opportunities.
 Not everyone is as aggressive or has the same levels of confidence.
-So it become a bit of a mini mafia, where publicly these groups are advertised as spaces that are "communities", but they are really run by a centralized group of people.
+So it becomes a bit of a mini mafia, where publicly these groups are advertised as spaces that are "communities", but they are really run by a centralized group of people.
 - You see these in various capacities, for example, in Meetups, in Research groups promising to be collaborative, or open source, or even in so-called decentralized systems, where inevitably people with more compute power or stake have more influence on the outcome.
 One of the ways we might want to think about changing this